tehw0lf/n8n-nodes-unix-socket-bridge/n8n-node/README.md

 - Check socket file permissions
 - Ensure n8n can access the socket path
 - Verify the server configuration

+### Authentication failures?
+- Verify your auth token is correct
+- Check if the server has authentication enabled
+- Ensure token hash matches on the server side
+- Check server logs for authentication errors

 ## Compatibility